By: Hailey Monaco

 “It really is unfortunate that there are those that would take advantage of people in such dire straits, you know, people that have suffered such loses,” Downing said.

-Downing also recommends documenting all damage with photos before cleaning or starting repairs, and to contact your insurance company immediately to get the claims process started.
+Downing also recommends documenting all damage with photos before cleaning or starting repairs, and contacting your insurance company immediately to get the claims process started.

 Storm chasers typically come from out of state.
 If a contractor is not verified to do business in Montana, that is another red flag.